OLED: One-Class Learned Encoder-Decoder Network with Adversarial Context Masking for Novelty Detection: Introduction

 \section{Introduction}

 Novelty detection involves determining whether or not an unknown sample belongs to the distribution of the training data.
-In the case the sample is similar to the training data, it is referred to as an inlier.
+In the case the sample is similar to the training data, it is referred to as an inlier or normal sample.
 Alternatively, if the sample does not follow the distribution defined in the training examples, it is referred to as an outlier or anomaly.
 Novelty detection differs from other machine learning tasks in that the outlier class is poorly sampled or nonexistent.
 Due to the unavailability of outlier samples, traditional classification approaches are not suitable.

 Within computer vision, novelty detection is ubiquitous with subtasks that have widespread applications such as marker discovery in biomedical data \cite{schlegl2017unsupervised} and video surveillance \cite{luo2017revisit}.
-Anomaly detection in images is one such task that involves identifying whether an image is an inlier or an outlier based on training data that only consists of inlier images.
-To compensate for the unavailability of outlier samples, unsupervised anomaly detection methods aim to model the distribution of the inlier data \cite{zimek2012survey}.
-New samples that do not conform to the distribution are considered outliers.
+Anomaly detection in images is one such task that involves identifying whether an image is an inlier or an outlier based on training data that mostly consists of inlier images.
+To compensate for the unavailability of outlier samples, one-class classification methods aim to model the distribution of the inlier data \cite{zimek2012survey}.
+New samples that do not conform to the target distribution are considered outliers.
 However, it is often hard to model the distribution of image data with conventional methods because of the high dimensionality in which the data points reside \cite{zimek2012survey}.

 With the advent of deep learning, methods have been proposed that are able to effectively produce representations for high dimensional data \cite{bengio2013representation}.
 Autoencoders (AE) are an unsupervised class of approaches that are well suited for modeling image data \cite{bengio2007greedy}.
 At a high level, an AE consists of two modules: an encoder and a decoder.
 The encoder learns a mapping from an image to a lower-dimensional latent space, and the decoder learns a mapping from the latent space back to the original image.
 In this way, AEs are trained in an unsupervised manner by minimizing the error between the original image and the reconstruction.